fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> How do I know when to ask for help?

 > How many strikes do you get?

 > Where would you expect a seniors code to be?